 Marijuana laws are in flux across the country at this time.
 If you live in Colorado, California, Massachusetts, or many other states, you may know that your state legislature has relaxed marijuana laws.

 However, the federal government and many other states continue to enforce marijuana laws strictly.

-As a result, you cannot lawfully ship marijuana, THC oil, or edibles through the mail.
+As a result, you cannot lawfully ship marijuana, THC oil, or edibles through the mail within Colorado.

 Illegally shipping marijuana products through the mail can lead to severe punishments.

-Talk to an experienced criminal defense lawyer who is a former prosecutor if you face charges for shipping marijuana.
+Talk to an experienced criminal defense lawyer who is a former prosecutor if you face charges for shipping marijuana in Colorado.

 Attorney Austin Lux is a knowledgeable, passionate, and skilled defense attorney who could help you achieve the best outcome for your shipping marijuana charges.

 Under the federal drug guidelines, marijuana is a Schedule I drug.
 Therefore, shipping marijuana is a trafficking offense under federal law.
 Not only is shipping marijuana a federal crime, so is shipping THC oil and edible marijuana products.

 The severity of your sending drugs through the mail penalty for shipping marijuana depends on the amount of marijuana authorities seize.

 Shipping between 1 and 49 plants or less than 50 kilograms of a mixture carries a five-year federal prison sentence.
 The maximum penalty is 10 years for a person charged with a second federal offense.